object-oriented-python/object-oriented-programming/doc/source/11_assessment.rst

     include the mathematical interest of the class of PDEs solved and discretisations employed, and the application of the PDE solver to interesting problems.

-    Applications of the code to other tasks arising in your research (including MMSC MSc research projects) are especially encouraged.
-    If you can kill two birds with one stone, please do so.